intellifire/fmd_bandwith/README.md

-# fmd_bandwith
+# IntelliFire Bandwidth Report

-This repo will provide insight into the bandwidth performance of the Infrastructure at FMD
+## How it works

+This workflow:

+1. connects to a iPerf3 host on the target on port 8881.
+2. It does a 10 second bandwidth test UP and Down.
+3. Writes the results to this file.

+### Test Results